Obstetrician Gynecologist

 I'm having reoccurring vaginal bleeding.
 All episodes not even two weeks apart.

-Asked by Dee almost 8 years ago
+Asked by Dee about 8 years ago

 This site is not for medical advice.
 You should contact your physician for recommendations.